OWASP/www-chapter-jaipur/index.md

 **Description**: The talks by **Mr. Rohit Gautam** & **Ms. Shifa Cyclewala** will be full of free & exclusive tricks about cybersecurity & bug bounties.
 Kindly set a reminder for the event to make sure that you don't miss it.

-## Sponsorship Opportunities
+## Supporter Opportunities
 For more information on how to support the OWASP Jaipur chapter in organising free and open security meets at your company/institution, contact one of our chapter leaders:<br>
 [Prerit Pathak](mailto:prerit.pathak@owasp.org)<br>
 [Priyadarshan Vijay](mailto:priyadarshan.vijay@owasp.org)

 <h2>Code of Conduct</h2>
 We care deeply about inclusivity and diversity in order to make OWASP Jaipur a convivial and welcoming community for everyone.
-If you have any feedback or would like to speak to us, please contact one of our chapter leaders.
+If you have any feedback or would like to speak t(o us, please contact one of our chapter leaders.
 Your feedback is of utmost importance to us & is highly appreciated.
-You can find out more about our policies [here](https://www.owasp.org/index.php/Governance/Conference_Policies).
+You can find out more about our policies [here](https://owasp.org/www-policy/).